cycxllin/CurbFresh/README.md

-# Restaurant Ordering & Pickup Management System
+# CurbFresh

-This is a Restaurant Ordering & Pickup Management System app developed for CMPT 315 MacEwan University Winter 2024
+This is a Restaurant Ordering & Pickup Management System app developed as a final project for CMPT 315 MacEwan University Winter 2024